The Wild World of Batwoman

 The Wild World of Batwoman is a 1966 American science fiction comedy superhero film produced, written, directed and edited by Jerry Warren.
 The film stars Katherine Victor as Batwoman, George Andre as Professor G. Octavius Neon, and Steve Brodie as Jim Flanagan.
+Several women portray Batwoman's group of sidekicks, the Batgirls.
+The film is considered to be one of the worst movies ever made.

 With the popularity of the Batman television series, director Jerry Warren decided to make his own superhero bat-film.
 After being sued for copyright infringement, Warren re-released the film under the title She Was a Hippy Vampire.

+Despite its reputation, the film also stands as the first English-language motion picture to feature a female superhero and (notwithstanding made-for-television films), the last of its kind until the release of Supergirl some 18 years later.

 Plot

-Batwoman enjoys the services of several young female agents known as "Batgirls", in her pursuit of justice.
+Batwoman enjoys the services of several young female agents known as "Batgirls" in her pursuit of justice.
 Her archenemy is a masked villain named "Rat Fink".
-Added to the mix is the President and Vice-President of the "Ayjax Development Corporation".
-The company, using plutonium as its fuel source, has created a powerful listening device called "the Atomic Hearing Aid", which allows for limitless eavesdropping.
+Added to the mix is the President and Vice President of the "Ayjax Development Corporation".

+The company, using plutonium as its fuel source, has created a powerful listening device called the "Atomic Hearing Aid", which allows for limitless eavesdropping.
 The company tried to sell the device to the U.S. Government, but they were not interested due to its unstable power supply.
 Instead, they ordered the company to destroy the device.
 The President of Ayjax refused to destroy it, and Rat Fink is pressuring the company to give him the device.

 The Vice President of Ayjax recruits Batwoman to protect the device, but Rat Fink's minions use drugged bowls of soup to incapacitate Batwoman and her Batgirls and steal the device.
 The superheroines storm Rat Fink's lair and retrieve it, unmasking Rat Fink and converting one of his minions, Tiger, to the side of justice after he falls in love with one of the Batgirls.